 As your experience at UW Bothell deepens, your course planning will evolve along with it.
 This process of constant building is one of the great privileges of a UW Bothell experience.
 You are, to a large extent, building your own education.
 Here are some specific things to consider and to prompt your thinking as you gain experience building a course schedule.

-Balance your load: don’t take more than two courses from any one Area of Knowledge.
+- Balance your load: don’t take more than two courses from any one Area of Inquiry.
 Balance interpretive, creative analysis with quantitative problem solving.

 There is a lot to consider, especially in combination with your search for a major.
 Don’t worry: you don’t have to do this work alone!
 Academic advisors are your primary collaborators at the University in establishing and maintaining an effective academic plan.
 We invite you to keep your advisor informed about your goals and intentions so we can make sure that your planning work proceeds as smoothly as possible.